Samiksha-Lone/kilangi-frontend/readme.md

 # Kilangi Jewellery – Frontend Assignment

-Responsive eCommerce homepage for the **Kilangi** jewellery brand, implemented from the provided desktop and mobile design PDFs using **HTML, CSS and vanilla JavaScript**.
+Responsive eCommerce homepage for the **Kilangi** jewellery brand, implemented from the provided desktop and mobile design PDFs using **HTML, CSS and JavaScript**.
 The goal of this project is to match the UI closely and showcase clean code plus thoughtful interactions.

 ---